12to-the12/graphics/README.md

 when loaded into the scene. note: track where they are in the world geometry array so they can be easily subbed out

+## to do
+geometry culling does not work for culling entire polygons, it needs to be able to receive structured lists to do that effectively
 ## learning materials
 [playlist](https://www.youtube.com/playlist?list=PLW3Zl3wyJwWN6V7IEb2BojFYOlgpryp1-)
 [ray plane intersection](https://www.youtube.com/watch?v=fIu_8b2n8ZM&list=PLW3Zl3wyJwWN6V7IEb2BojFYOlgpryp1-&index=3)